Herding Dogs

 Border Collie, Australian Shepherd, and German Shepherd sitting alert on a forest trail in Canada, representing Herding dog breeds.

-Shetland Sheepdog with a sable and white coat sitting on a dirt trail in a forest, looking calm and alert with soft upright ears.
+Pembroke Welsh Corgi with a reddish-brown and white coat sitting on a dirt path in a green forest, looking cheerful and alert with upright ears.